nicthib/FLIR-Multicam/readme.md

 This repository seeks to improve on current FLIR documentation for use of their robust and open-source cameras.
 This code was specifically created to be used on multi-camera setups running at "high" speeds (60 fps or so).
 While many FLIR cameras boast a high free-running FPS, saving captured images can be a challenge.
 This code improves on their provided approach by offloading a lot of the work via multithreading.

+## How to use

+1. Clone this repository and run the command ``FLIR_Multicam.py 1``.
+The boolean argument at the end indicates if you want to capture images or simply set the camera parameters.
+Use ``FLIR_Multicam.py 0`` to just set parameters.
+2. Update ``params.txt`` with the relevant information needed for your acquisition (explained in more detail in the next section).
+3. ``FLIR_Multicam.py`` needs the ``params.txt`` fileto work properly, so make sure to either run this command within the repository folder, or update the path to ``params.txt`` in FLIR_multicam.py (Line 12).

 ## Important things to know

 - Make sure to have PySpin installed - you can find the Python packages [here](https://www.ptgrey.com/support/downloads).
 Currently, the official release is supported on Python 3.6, which I used for this implementation.